 4. Leigh Creek and other New Capacity.-With a view to reducing the dependence on external sources of fuel, steps have been taken to produce local coal and to install plant to use it.
 Fairly extensive deposits of low-grade sub-bituminous coal are obtainable at Leigh Creek, about 360 miles north of Adelaide.
 Under the Electricity Trust of South Australia Act Amendment Act 1946, the Trust was given authority to develop Leigh Creek coal for use in its own undertakings and also for sale to other consumers.
-Production from the Leigh Creek field commenced in 1944, and in the year ended 30th June, 1959, 713,521 tons of coal were produced, practically all of which was used by the electricity undertaking.
+Production from the Leigh Creek field commenced in 1944, and in the year ended 30th June, 1960, 737,468 tons of coal were produced, practically all of which was used by the electricity undertaking.

-In order to cope with the rapidly increasing demand for power, the Electricity Trust is constructing a second power station at Port Augusta, to be known as Port Augusta "B".
-This station will have a capacity of 240,000 kW making the combined capacity at Port Augusta 330,000 kW.
-The first 60,000 kW turbo-alternator and one boiler with a capacity of approximately 30,000 kW were commissioned in June, 1960, and the station is scheduled for completion about 1964.
+In order to cope with the rapidly increasing demand for power, the Electricity Trust is constructing a second power station at Port Augusta, known as Playford "B".
+This station will have a capacity of 240,000 kW, making the combined capacity at Port Augusta 330,000 kW.
+A 60,000 kW turbo-alternator was commissioned in March, 1961, and the station is scheduled for completion about 1964.
 Leigh Creek coal will be used exclusively.
 The power station will be interconnected with the metropolitan area by two 275 kV transmission lines.

 Consideration is now being given to the future establishment of some pumpedstorage hydro plant, as being possibly the most economic way of handling the peak loads of the system.
-It is possible that an installation of this type of plant would serve the increasing needs of the system until the late 1960's.